The Berlin Blockade and Airlift: How Soviet Russia tried to starve Europe into submission

 End of the blockade

 The blockade continued until May 12, 1949.
-On this day, the Soviet Union lifted the blockade.
+On this day, the Soviet Union finally lifted the blockade.

-The blockade continued for 11 months.
-During this time, more than 200,000 flights delivered food and coal to West Berlin.
+Ultimately, the blockade continued for 11 months.
+During this time, more than 200,000 flights delivered approximately 2.3 million tons of supplies, including food, fuel, and medicine, to isolated West Berlin.

 The cost of this operation was estimated at $12 billion (in today's money).

-The Berlin Blockade was a significant event in the Cold War era.
-It highlighted the tension between the two sides and demonstrated America's commitment to defending its values.
+The Berlin Blockade was a significant event in the Cold War era because it highlighted the tension between the two sides and demonstrated America's commitment to defending its values.

 After the end of the blockade, the creation of two separate German states eventually followed, with the Federal Republic of Germany (West Germany) and the German Democratic Republic (East Germany) being established in 1949.

-The blockade and the subsequent airlift showcased the determination of both the Western Allies and the Soviet Union to maintain their respective spheres of influence in Europe.
+The blockade and the subsequent airlift also showed the determination of both the Western Allies and the Soviet Union to maintain their respective spheres of influence in Europe.

 In the years following the Berlin Blockade, the tensions between the East and West continued to escalate, leading to events such as the construction of the Berlin Wall in 1961 and the Cuban Missile Crisis in 1962.